Tenbury and Bewdley Railway: Conception

 The Shrewsbury and Hereford Railway opened its line on 6 December 1852.
 Tenbury was a little over five miles from Woofferton station, which opened on that line at the same time, and a branch line was planned between the two: it opened on 1 August 1861 as the Tenbury Railway.
 While the branch line between Woofferton and Tenbury was under construction, there was enthusiasm to extend the line from Tenbury to Bewdley, where it would connect with the then-under-construction Severn Valley Railway.
 There were two immediate problems, gathering enough money to pay the parliamentary deposit, and heading off the suspected hostility of the Shrewsbury and Hereford Railway.
 The former was resolved by getting a £9,600 bank loan.

 The bill for the proposed Tenbury and Bewdley Railway went to Parliament in the 1860 session; the S&HR did indeed oppose it, but their opposition was overcome, and the Tenbury and Bewdley Railway Act 1860 (23 & 24 Vict. c. cxxviii) was given royal assent on 3 July 1860; capital was to be £120,000.
 The line would run from a junction with the Tenbury Railway, at Tenbury, to a junction with the Severn Valley Railway at Bewdley, as planned.
 Around this time, the Shrewsbury and Hereford Railway amalgamated with others to form the West Midland Railway, which would later operate the Tenbury and Bewdley.

 Construction and railway politics

-The Tenbury and Bewdley Railway (illustrated in red) and Tenbury line (illustrated in orange).
+The Tenbury and Bewdley Railway (illustrated in red to the right) and Tenbury Railway (illustrated in orange to the left).
+The minor station of Wyre Forest is not included in this diagram.
+It is located between Bewdley and Cleobury Mortimer.

+David Wylie was appointed engineer in July 1860 and Brassey and Field were appointed contractors in August 1960, the same parties already being engaged in construction of the Tenbury Railway at the time.
 A working arrangement with the West Midland Railway was concluded, by which the Tenbury and Bewdley Railway Company would receive 40% of gross receipts, after payment of interest on the borrowings.
 However the company was unable to raise the money to pay its contractor for the construction, and there was a protracted delay.
 Eventually in October 1861 instructions were given to commence work.
 In September 1862 the Shareholders were informed that arrangements had been made to lease the line to the West Midland Railway, giving a dividend of 4% after the first three years.